miku/siskin/README.md

 Data Stores
 -----------

-siskin uses [elasticsearch](http://elasticsearch.org/) as its primary data store.
+A couple of tasks use [elasticsearch](http://elasticsearch.org/) as their data store.
 Usually, each data source has its own index.
 Most data sources come with a task to build an up-to-date version of their index, and they - by convention - have the suffix Index, like [`DOABIndex`](https://github.com/miku/siskin/blob/6897c0c4d4ea483f3a0b5bc5df6ad821a8c8e296/siskin/sources/doab.py#L89),